jeov10/js/README.md

-# BackUp Exercises from codefith using javascript
+# BackUp Exercises from codefight using javascript